Why should I have the vaccine if I’m young and healthy?

 People aged 12 to 15

-All children aged 12 to 15 years old are now being offered a single dose of the Pfizer/BioNTech vaccine, which has been approved for use in children by the Medicines and Healthcare products Regulatory Agency (MHRA).
+All children aged 12 to 15 years old are now being offered a single a first and second of the Pfizer/BioNTech vaccine, which has been approved for use in children by the Medicines and Healthcare products Regulatory Agency (MHRA).
 Children can get a 1st dose of the vaccine from the day they turn 12.

-Very few healthy children and young people with Covid-19 go on to have severe disease, but offering the vaccine to 12-to 15-year-olds should help to reduce this risk.
+Very few healthy children and young people with Covid-19 go on to have severe disease but offering the vaccine to 12-to 15-year-olds can help to reduce this risk even further.
 The vaccine also reduces the spread of Covid-19 within schools and the time out of education.

 People aged 16 to 17

-You can get your 1st dose of a Covid vaccine if you're aged 16 or 17 to give you protection before returning to school.
+You can get your first and second dose of a Covid vaccine if you're aged 16 or 17 s.
 Hundreds of thousands of 16 and 17-years-olds in England have already had their Covid vaccine.
 Most people aged 16 and 17 should have their second dose from 12 weeks after their first dose.

 The NHS will contact you when it's your turn to get the vaccine.
-You'll be invited to a local NHS service such as a GP surgery, or you can search for a walk-in vaccination clinic here.
+You'll be invited to a local NHS service such as a GP surgery, or you can search for a walk-in vaccination clinic.

 Personal benefits of having the vaccine

 The added benefit of getting both doses of the Covid vaccine is that your life can begin to return to normal.
 If you’re double vaccinated or under 18, you will no longer need to self-isolate if you are identified as a close contact of someone with Covid-19.
 You’re advised to take a lateral flow test every day for 7 days, or until 10 days since your last contact with the person who tested positive for COVID-19 if this is earlier.

 Getting vaccinated considerably reduces your risk of severe illness, making it safer to go back to the office, work alongside your colleagues and share a house with friends if you’re a student.